Starfish-develop/Starfish/README.md

 # Contributing
 If you are interested in contributing to *Starfish*, first off, thank you!
 We appreciate your time and effort into making our project better.
 To get set up in a development environment, it is highly recommended to develop in a virtual environment.
-We use `poetry` to manage our environments, to get started clone the repository (and we recommend forking us first)
+We use `pipenv` (pending a better PEP 517/518 compliant tool) to manage our environments, to get started clone the repository (and we recommend forking us first)

     $ git clone https://github.com/<your_fork>/Starfish.git starfish
     $ cd starfish

-and then create the virtual environment and install pacakges from the `pyproject.toml` with
+and then create the virtual environment and install pacakges from the `Pipfile` with

-    $ poetry install
+    $ pipenv install

 and to enter the virtual environment, simply issue

-    $ poetry shell
+    $ pipenv shell

 whenever you're in the `starfish` folder.